 Yamaha YZF R3

-If its the sports bike that does it for you then you won’t go far wrong with Yamaha’s R series.
-Starting with the YZF R125 for EU and UK learners, there’s then the YZF R3, the YZF R7 and finally the legendary YZF R1, a litre bike that’s been ahead of the game since 1998.
+When it comes to 300cc sport bikes you will find the Yamaha YZF R3 hard to beat.
+Part of Yamaha’s R series which starts with the YZF R125 for EU and UK learners, there’s then the YZF R3, the YZF R7 and finally the legendary YZF R1, a litre bike that’s been ahead of the game since 1998.

 If you’re in Europe, learnt to ride on a Yamaha R125 and have progressed to your A2 licence, the R3 is a natural progression on your way to a full licence.